 Digital Object Identifier (DOI)

 Mueller, Rebecca Glasgow Williams, "Questioning as a Civic Act: An Examination of How Social Studies Teachers Define, Develop, and Cultivate Questions for Inquiry" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 9.